Ever hear of the LES – the lower esophageal sphincter? If you have heartburn, your problem is likely self-inflicted harm to your LES…

 Here are some natural ways you can beat heartburn:

 - Eat a diet high in fiber.
-That means plenty of fruits and vegetables, as in my PAM Diet.
+That means plenty of fruits and vegetables, as in my PAMM Diet.

 - Sip a glass of warm water after eating to wash down any rising stomach acid.
 The water will also dilute the acid.